 PLE-3 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for non-academic counseling and sport physicals.
-Healthy Start has the capacity and resources to assist with minor physical injury as well as social-emotional counseling services, athletic physicals and tobacco awareness programs.
+Healthy Start has the capacity and resources to assist with minor physical injury as well as socialemotional counseling services, athletic physicals and tobacco awareness programs.

-PLE-3.1 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for non-academic counseling and sport physicals.
+PLE-3.1 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for nonacademic counseling and sport physicals.
 Healthy Start has the capacity and resources to assist with minor physical injury as well as social-emotional counseling services, athletic physicals and tobacco awareness programs.

 PLE-4 Because of PLA's small enrollment, PLA has an FTE for one academic counselor.
-However, because she is the only counselor, she has been doing the job as a Guidance Chair, including going to meetings and completing work for the district intended to be completed by Guidance Chairs.
 PLA's Counselor is currently paid 80% out of general funds and 20% out of Title I funds.

 PLE-4.1 Counseling Services for Social Emotional, Behavioral, Academic Learning Supports and A-G course completion is split as a result of the PLA Charter and the physical location of Pacific Law Academy.
 The PLA Counselor consistently works with all students to develop academic support and a-g guidance.
-As a result, of the 40 recent PLA graduates, 18 will be attending a four-year university, and 22 will be attending community college.
 Social and emotional counseling is referred to Healthy Start at Stagg HS.
 Behavior counseling is generally handled by the site administrator and by the site counselor in the principal's absence.